Volkswagen Schwimmwagen: Development

-Schwimmwagens were produced by the Volkswagen factory at Fallersleben /Stadt des KdF-Wagens and Porsche's facilities in Stuttgart; with the bodies (or rather hulls) produced by Ambi Budd in Berlin.
-15,584 Type 166 Schwimmwagen were produced from 1941 through 1944; 14,276 at Fallersleben and 1,308 by Porsche; the VW 166 is the most-produced amphibious car in history.
+s were produced by the Volkswagen factory at and Porsche's facilities in Stuttgart; with the bodies (or rather hulls) produced by Ambi Budd in Berlin.
+15,584 Type 166 were produced from 1941 through 1944; 14,276 at Fallersleben and 1,308 by Porsche; the VW 166 is the most-produced amphibious car in history.

-Only 189 are known by the Schwimmwagen Registry to remain today, and only 13 have survived without restoration work.
+The Registry lists 189 examples currently in existence of which 13 have survived without restoration work.